MicrosoftDocs/learn/learn-pr/azure/msgraph-extensibility/resources/design-doc.md

 ## Prerequisites

-+ Access to an [Azure Active Directory tenant](/azure/active-directory/develop/quickstart-create-new-tenant) where you have the Global Administrator role for your account
+1. Access to an [Azure Active Directory tenant](/azure/active-directory/develop/quickstart-create-new-tenant) where you have the Global Administrator role for your account
-+ Basic knowledge of REST APIs
+2. Basic knowledge of REST APIs
-+ Basic knowledge of Microsoft Graph and working with Microsoft Graph APIs
+3. Basic knowledge of Microsoft Graph and working with Microsoft Graph APIs
+4. Sign in with your Azure AD credentials to an API client such as [Graph Explorer](https://aka.ms/ge) and [Postman](https://www.postman.com/microsoftgraph/workspace/microsoft-graph/collection/455214-085f7047-1bec-4570-9ed0-3a7253be148c/fork)

 ## Summary

 Add custom properties to Microsoft Graph resources through Microsoft Graph extensions.
-Query, read, and write the custom properties and their associated data to build unique experiences for your applications using Microsoft Graph.
+Query and update the custom properties and their associated data to build unique experiences for your applications using Microsoft Graph.

 ## Learning objectives